initialxy/initialxy-dashboard/README.md

 To run this app in prod mode without sourcing venv

-    sudo ./run
+    ./run

 Alternatively, if you opt not to use venv

-    sudo python3 api.py
+    python3 api.py

-Note that `sudo` is needed to acquire port 80.
+Note that you need to choose a port that does not require `sudo` (> 1024), because selenium does not work under root.

 # Configure
 Open `appconfig.json` and you can set a number of configurations.
 Hopefully it is self-explanatory.